 - Listen to client considerations.
 Sit and listen for essential information, such as who and what is important to them.
 We need to know about, for example, their financial picture.

-- They tend to focus on assets for retirement, but with long-term care needs income is also major their risk tolerance
+- They tend to focus on assets for retirement, but with long-term care needs income is also a major consideration.

 - Who’s there real significant advisory influence?